osoyoo/osoyoo_dsi_ubuntu/INSTALL-INSTRUCTIONS.md

 # Add one of these lines:
 dtoverlay=osoyoo-panel-dsi-7inch     # for 7" panel
 # OR
+dtoverlay=osoyoo-panel-dsi-10inch, dsi0, 4lane    # for 10.1" panel in dsi0 of Pi 5 or CM5
+# OR
+dtoverlay=osoyoo-panel-dsi-10inch, dsi1, 4lane    # for 10.1" panel in dsi1 of Pi 5 or CM5
+# OR
-dtoverlay=osoyoo-panel-dsi-10inch    # for 10.1" panel
+dtoverlay=osoyoo-panel-dsi-10inch   # for 10.1" panel  Pi 3/4 or CM3/4

 # Reboot
 sudo reboot